MAGFest: Attractions

 In 2013 the MAGFest Indie Videogame Showcase, "MIVS" was started.
 It features between 40 and 60 booths of indie game developers each year.
 Since 2016 there has been an "Indie Arcade" section, housing new arcade games created by indie developers and artists from around the world.
 The bulk of these cabinets are curated through Death By Audio Arcade in NY.
 In 2017 the "Indie Homebrew" sub-section was started, which has featured new indie games that can be played on classic consoles from the 1980s and 1990s such as the Atari 2600, NES, etc...

-The concert areas host nightly performances in multiple rooms simultaneously of famous and up and coming bands.
+The concert areas host nightly performances in multiple rooms simultaneously, as well as a jam space.
 Music is themed, but not limited to; Chip Tunes, video game music, and related works.
 Many luminaries of video game music fan culture have performed at MAGFest.
 Previous bands include Machinae Supremacy, Earthbound Papas, Minibosses, Powerglove, the NESkimos, the Advantage and Chromelodeon.

 Other major attractions include guest panels from the video game industry such as Sid Meier, Jon St. John and Nobuo Uematsu.
 In addition, the fan remixing community is well represented with sites such as OverClocked ReMix.
 Filmmakers such as X-Strike Studios, Main Moon Productions, PBC Productions, and There Will Be Brawl have also appeared at the event.
 MAGFest has also included academic panels such as "Game Studies 101" where attendees were given a basic introduction to the manner in which scholars study video games.
+In 2024, a "Folkwise" panel including employees from the US Library of Congress discussed video game culture.

 Additionally, MAGFest features DJ battles, a jam space, an open mic stage, a large LAN party environment, a film screening room, a tabletop gaming room, vendors, contests like "name-that-tune," and a video game "challenge booth" where players can "try to tackle insanely difficult gaming feats for prizes of all sorts."